Large-scale Benchmarks for Multimodal Recommendation with Ducho: Experimental study

 \subsection{Reproducibility details}

 We split datasets using an 80\%/20\% train-test split and performed a grid search over 10 hyper-parameter configurations to fine-tune the models.
-To ensure fair comparison across models, following recent works~\cite{10.1145/3662738}, we search the learning rate in \{0.0001, 0.0005, 0.001, 0.005, 0.01\} and the regularization coefficient in \{1e-5, 1e-2\}, with batch size and number of epochs fixed to 1024 and 200, respectively.
+To ensure fair comparison across models, following recent works~\citep{DBLP:journals/tors/MalitestaCPMNS25}, we search the learning rate in \{0.0001, 0.0005, 0.001, 0.005, 0.01\} and the regularization coefficient in \{1e-5, 1e-2\}, with batch size and number of epochs fixed to 1024 and 200, respectively.
 Then, all other hyper-parameters are set to the best values according to the original codes and papers.
 For each model, the best hyper-parameter configuration is selected based on Recall@20 on the validation set, obtained by retaining the 10\% of the training set.
-As for the test set, we evaluated the models' performance on the Recall, nDCG, and HR by considering (again) the top-20 recommendation lists.
-Codes and datasets to fully reproduce the results are available at our GitHub repository\footnote{\url{https://github.com/sisinflab/Ducho-meets-Elliot}.}.
+As for the test set, we evaluated the models' performance on the Recall, nDCG, and HitRatio (HR) by considering (again) the top-20 recommendation lists.
+Codes and datasets to fully reproduce the results are available at our GitHub repository\footnote{\url{https://github.com/sisinflab/multimod-recs-bench-ducho}.}.
+Additionally, we provide complete details regarding the hyper-parameter exploration of all models and extractors in \ref{app:hyper}, alongside indications on the computing resources we adopted to run the experiments in \ref{app:src}.